 Carolyn Shannon is my guest blogger today.
 Her business Venting Creatively helps people to find creative ways to shine a light on their life from a different view.
-She runs a monthly networking group called BEE Niagara and publishes a magazine call Women of Worth magazine.
+She publishes a magazine called Women of Worth magazine.

 Top 10 Productivity Time Killers

-Everyday countless hours are wasted away due to non-productive activities.
-Time is money, so when distractions and procrastination sets in profitability will decline.
+Every day countless hours are wasted away due to non-productive activities.
+Time is money, so when distractions and procrastination set in profitability will decline.
 A survey conducted by OfficeTime.net has revealed 10 of the biggest time killers.
-The main offenders that reduce of our productivity are:
+The main offenders that reduce our productivity are:

 2. Surfing the net